bertiniteam/b2/python/docs/source/tutorials/tracking_nonsingular.rst

 ---------------------------------------------

-Let's generate a log of what was computed along the way, first making an :mod:`pybertini.tracking.observers`, and then attaching it to the tracker.
+Let's generate a log of what was computed along the way, first making an :mod:`observer <pybertini.tracking.observers>`, and then attaching it to the tracker.

 ::